thejsway/thejsway/manuscript/chapter18.md

 Let's now see how to stop the block before it reaches the border of the frame that contains it.
 We'll have to verify that the left border position is less than the width of the frame, bearing in mind the thickness of the block itself.

-Here's the modified JavaScript code.
+Here's the updated JavaScript code.

 ```js
 // Move the block to the right, all the way to the end of the frame